baconpaul/sample-creator/README.md

 Steps to MVP

-Code in Engine:
-    - velocity ranges coded
-    - Round robins coded

-then ship to Omri (and maybe Andreya and Jacky also)

 Then:

+- Mod tinywav to also have an `inst` block
+- top priority: threading in process loop and i/o off the audio thread
-- Pick a format ui but do nothing now/ sfz/multisampe etc
+- Pick a format ui but do nothing now.
+Support sfz/multisample/just files
 - poly rendering perhaps
-- Mod tinywav to also have an `inst` block
-- threading in process loop